CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 ```

 #### Podman (recommended) or Docker
-For the default settings given in `batch_config.toml`, there should be a already container image for this project in the Azure Container Registry (ACR).
+For the default setup we'll use in this tutorial, there should already be a "container image" for this project in the Azure Container Registry (ACR).
 To build and push one for yourself, however, you will need an Open Container Initiative (OCI)-compatible container engine, such as `docker` or `podman`.
 Frustratingly, Azure assumes you are using `docker`, so it requires some commands to start with `docker <command>`.
 Fortunately, `podman` works as a drop-in replacement if you install `podman-docker`. `podman-docker` simply creates an wrapper application at `/usr/bin/docker` that points to your `podman` installation.

 This tutorial uses `podman` as a drop-in replacement for docker.
 Install it with: